 -

-“Bad Girl” was the first Russian music video discussed as performance art rather than just pop content.
+“Bad Girl” became the first Russian music video to be discussed as an art performance rather than just a pop video.

 -